Season New Cast Iron Gas Grill Grates: 5 Steps

 • Grapeseed Oil: Known for its very high smoke point and neutral flavor.

-• Avocado Oil: Offers one of the highest smoke points, making it an excellent, albeit pricier, option.
+• Avocado Oil: Offers one of the highest smoke points, making it an excellent, though pricier, option.

-While some might suggest using olive oil, its lower smoke point makes it less ideal for seasoning at the high temperatures required.
-Similarly, be cautious with some cooking sprays that contain soy lecithin, as these can sometimes create a sticky residue that is difficult to remove.
+While some suggest olive oil, its lower smoke point makes it less ideal for seasoning at the required high temperatures.
+Be cautious with cooking sprays containing soy lecithin, as these can create a sticky residue.
 Stick to pure, high smoke point oils for the best results.

 Step-by-Step Guide to Seasoning New Cast Iron Gas Grill Grates

-Achieving perfectly seasoned grates is a straightforward process when you follow these steps carefully.
-The goal is to build up multiple thin layers of polymerized oil, creating a robust, non-stick, and rust-resistant surface.
+Achieving perfectly seasoned grates is straightforward when these steps are followed carefully.
+The goal is to build multiple thin layers of polymerized oil, creating a robust, non-stick, and rust-resistant surface.

-As mentioned earlier, if your grill is brand new, performing a high-heat burn-off at 500-550°F (260-290°C) for an hour can effectively remove any residual factory coatings.
-This provides a clean slate for your seasoning.
+As mentioned, if your grill is brand new, performing a high-heat burn-off at 500-550°F (260-290°C) for an hour effectively removes any residual factory coatings, providing a clean slate for seasoning.

 Step 2: Clean and Dry Thoroughly

-After the burn-off (or if you’re skipping it), allow the grates to cool.
-Wash them with warm, soapy water and a sturdy brush to remove any manufacturing residues or loosened coatings.
-Rinse thoroughly and dry immediately and completely with a clean towel to prevent any rust formation.
-Ensure there’s no moisture left on the iron.
+After the burn-off (or if skipping it), allow the grates to cool.
+Wash them with warm, soapy water and a sturdy brush to remove manufacturing residues or loosened coatings.
+Rinse thoroughly and dry immediately and completely with a clean towel to prevent rust.
+Ensure no moisture remains on the iron.

 Step 3: Apply a Thin, Even Layer of Oil